rust-unofficial/patterns/functional/lenses.md

 # Lenses and Prisms

-This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result and more advanced forms are not supported.
+This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result, and more advanced forms are not supported.
 Nevertheless, exploring the concept may be helpful to understand other patterns in Rust APIs, such as